davidalvarezdlt/skeltorch/docs/tutorials/dealing-configuration-files.md

 create as many configuration categories and parameters as you wish, as long as the identifiers of the categories are not repeated.

-In order to create a configuration file, create a ``.json`` file containing valid JSON content:
+To create a configuration file, create a ``.json`` file containing valid JSON
+content:

 ```
 {